Faithless servant: Application in New York State

 The doctrine was applied as well in Mahn v.
 Major, Lindsey, & Africa, 2018 N.Y.
 App.
 Div.
 LEXIS 1713 (1st Dep’t Mar.
-20, 2018), which involved a legal recruiter accused of disseminating proprietary information to competitors in return for kickbacks, who was required to pay back her employer more than $2.7 million.
+20, 2018), which involved a legal recruiter accused of disseminating proprietary information to competitors in return for kickbacks.
+She was required to pay back her employer more than $2.7 million.

 Application in other states

-The faithless servant doctrine has also been applied by courts in the states of California, Maryland, Georgia, Missouri, New Jersey, and Oregon.
-Courts in other states have chosen to apply the doctrine in part, while Connecticut, Florida, and Rhode Island have chosen not to adopt the doctrine.
+The faithless servant doctrine has also been applied by courts in California, Maryland, Georgia, Missouri, New Jersey, and Oregon.
+Courts in other states have chosen to apply the doctrine in part, and Connecticut, Florida, and Rhode Island have chosen not to adopt the doctrine.